IPO Update: GoHealth Gets $750 Million IPO Ready To Go (Pending:GOCO)

 GoHealth (GOCO) has filed to raise $750 million in an IPO of its Class A common stock, according to an amended registration statement.

-The company provides online health insurance software technologies to industry as well as direct-to-consumer signups for Medicare Advantage.
+The company provides online health insurance software technologies to the industry as well as direct-to-consumer signups for Medicare Advantage.

 GOCO has demonstrated a strong growth trajectory, excellent prospects, solid balance sheet, impressive operational metrics and a reasonably priced IPO, so it's worth a serious look.